eggisyum/eggisyum/README.md

  im autistic so it's hard for me to recognise tone .

- im very friendly, please approach loudly ΠΠ
+ im very friendly, please approach loudly

- ႔ ႔
-ᠸᵕ ᵕ  𐅠

- if i'm in a group dont hesitate to whisper to me !! if we know each other and you're in a group i won't message you (i get shy)
+if i'm in a group don't to whisper to me !! if we know each other and you're in a group i won't message you (i get shy)

   ☁︎ ˚｡⋆｡˚☽˚｡⋆